hypo69/hypo/docs/gemini/out/en/doc/src/ai/prompts/developer/code_explainer_html_en.md

 ## Conclusion

-This code snippet demonstrates a function for adding numbers.
+This code snippet demonStartes a function for adding numbers.
 The use of error handling and a clear design promotes robustness and maintainability, particularly if the `calculate_sum` function also deals with possible errors.
 The well-structured approach enhances readability and makes the code easier to maintain within a larger project.